haviad/copilot-orchestra/Conductor.agent.md

 2. After each phase is reviewed and commit message is provided (before proceeding to next phase)
 3. After plan completion document is created

+When MCP elicitation tools are available (#request_plan_approval and #request_phase_commit_approval), use them for inline approvals.
+When unavailable, fall back to presenting information and waiting for manual user confirmation.

-DO NOT proceed past these points without explicit user confirmation.
+DO NOT proceed past these points without explicit user confirmation (via MCP tool or manual input).
 </stopping_rules>

 <state_tracking>